yui0/waifu2x-glsl/README.md

 ## Platform

-- Linux with GLFW
+- Linux
-- macOS with GLFW
+- macOS
-- Windows with GLFW
+- Windows

 ## How to build